This article is from the Rat Report. Subscribe today! Go to Join the Club

 Rat-bite

-fever (RBF) is the common name for two similar diseases caused by different bacteria.
-The most common form is caused by Streptobacillus moniliformis, a gram
+fever (RBF) is the common name for two similar diseases caused by different

-negative rod-shaped bacteria.
-This
+gram negative rod-shaped bacteria.

-is also called Streptobacillary fever.
+This is also called Streptobacillary

-The less common cause of rat-bite fever is Spirillum minus, sometimes called Spirillum minor, a gram negative spiral-shaped bacteria.
-This is also called Sodoku, a name that
+rat-bite fever is Spirillum minus, sometimes called Spirillum minor, a gram negative spiral-shaped

 The most